udexon/5CSM/SMOCL/README.md

 As veteran Forthers used to say, implementing Forth yourself is an eye opener. nSM is a light weight, modern approach to the same discipline as Forth.

 When you actually do that, you will start to understand that the question "What is NOT a stack machine?" is not a sematic trick.
-It simply means all programs or functions can be represented as a stack machine.
-One of the proof being the x86 instruction set:
+It simply means **_all programs or functions can be represented as reverse Polish notation and executed by a stack machine_**.
+One of the proofs is the x86 instruction set:

 `sub %ah, %al` — AL is set to AL - AH